4 new suspected measles cases in southwest Washington

 - Gov. Jay Inslee's 2020 presidential campaign announcement expected this week

-Multnomah County, where Portland, Oregon, is located, has identified four people with measles and one who could have measles.
+Multnomah County which is home to Portland, Oregon, has identified four people with measles and one who could have measles.
 One man in King County, which is home to Seattle, also had measles.

-Clark County Public Health Officer Dr. Alan Melnick told The Oregonian/OregonLive that 21 days without a new case must pass before the outbreak could be considered over.
+Clark County Public Health Officer Dr. Alan Melnick told the Oregonian/OregonLive that 21 days without a new case must pass before the outbreak could be considered over.